 We can help students arriving a few days early (which we strongly encourage) or staying after the course ends, but students must pay all hotel and meal costs directly for any additional nights.

 Program costs are currently estimated at $US 6000 which includes tuition and fees for the 6 U.S. law credits; all course-related travel inside China; all lodging inside China during the program; emergency medical insurance; all course materials; and the visa application fee.

 *NOTE: THE ESTIMATE QUOTED ABOVE OF $6000 DOES NOT INCLUDE INTERNATIONAL AIR TRAVEL TO AND FROM CHINA, FOOD, OR MISCELLANEOUS EXPENSES, WHICH STUDENTS ARE RESPONSIBLE FOR ARRANGING AND PAYING FOR ON THEIR OWN.
-IN ADDITION, STUDENTS WHO CHOOSE TO STAY IN CHINA AFTER THE JULY PROGRAM ENDING DATE ARE RESPONSIBLE FOR ARRANGING AND PAYING SEPARATELY FOR THEIR OWN TRAVEL TO THE NEW CHINESE DESTINATION CITY, FROM WHICH THEY WILL DEPART FOR THEIR RETURN TO THE US.**
+IN ADDITION, STUDENTS WHO CHOOSE TO STAY IN CHINA AFTER THE PROGRAM END DATE ARE RESPONSIBLE FOR ARRANGING AND PAYING SEPARATELY FOR THEIR OWN TRAVEL TO THE NEW CHINESE DESTINATION CITY, FROM WHICH THEY WILL DEPART FOR THEIR RETURN TO THE US.**

 Students enrolled in the program are eligible for financial aid to the extent that participating students are eligible to receive it.
 Students should contact their own school financial aid office for assistance and aid information.